3 Project Management Interview Questions You Need to Ask

 1. What characteristics make up a good project schedule?

-2. How do you determine the critical path on the project?
+2. How do you determine the critical path of the project?

 3. How do you ensure your project schedule is on track?